 The statute usually won't apply to dog bite injuries that result when a dog is carrying out police and military work.

-For instance, suppose that a child is playing on the sidewalk when a dog jumps on the child, accidentally scratching the child's eye and causing damage.
+In order for California's dog bite statute to apply, the injury must be caused by a dog bite, not by some other behavior on the part of a dog.
+For instance, suppose a child is playing on the sidewalk when a dog jumps on the child, accidentally scratching the child's eye and causing injury.
 The dog bite statute does not apply, because the injury was not caused by a bite.
 However, California's negligence rules would apply to situations like these, and the argument would be that the dog owner failed to take reasonable steps to secure the dog.

-If you are bitten, you need only to demonstrate that the bite occurred while you were in a public place or lawfully in a private place.
+If you are bitten, you need only demonstrate that the bite occurred while you were in a public place or lawfully in a private place.
 You do not have to show the owner knew the dog would bite or failed to use reasonable care to prevent the bite.
 But remember, you'll need to take these extra steps to prove your case if you were injured by a dog, but not by a bite (i.e. you were pushed down after a large dog jumped on you).

 An injured person who was trespassing unlawfully on private property when the bite occurred may not be able to collect damages.
 Government or military agencies may also raise two possible defenses: that the dog was carrying out its duties as a police or military dog when the bite occurred, or that the bitten person provoked the dog.
 But keep in mind that these defenses only apply if the dog is carrying out specific police or military duties at the time of the bite, and the agency responsible for the dog has a written policy for handling its working dogs.

 If you find yourself on either side of a dog bite claim as the animal's owner or as someone who suffered a bite injury it may be time to discuss your situation with a personal injury lawyer.